 Lake Wabby – This green lake in the sand dunes is the deepest on the island at 11.4 metres.
 It is about a 40-minute walk mainly in the open with no shade and walking on hot sand in summer, so it can get very hot.
 Depending on the climate there are times this lake is lovely, but sometimes it can get a little stagnant.

 The island has over 350 recorded bird species, with many of them rare and vulnerable.
-The white bellied sea eagle is often seen on the beaches and in the trees during the day and at night we would often have a tawny frog mouth in our camp.
+From our camp, a white bellied sea eagle watches for prey on the beach from the treetops and at night a tawny frogmouth catches insects attracted to the lights in our camp.
 At Central Station camp, there are lots of cockatoos and kookaburras.

-From August to March the largest migratory wader the eastern curlew can be seen and another curlew – the whimbrel from September to April.
+From August to March the largest migratory wader the eastern curlew migrates here and another curlew – the whimbrel from September to April.
 The resident pied oyster catcher is regularly at the water’s edge at low tide.

 Sunrise & Sunset